 Drawer thinking - where it comes from

 "The colleague is always so rude!"
 “The weather is always bad!” or "I made a mistake - I am completely incapable!" - these are sentences that many people probably think several times a day:

-You have a bad experience or a negative experience repeats itself - like the colleague who did not greet you twice in the hallway.
+You have a bad experience or a negative experience repeats itself - like the colleague who didn't greet you twice in the hallway.
 But instead of saying: "Well, she's having a bad day a few times", many people generalize such events and the colleague becomes an unfriendly bitch.

 The brain is lazy!